 Deed of Assignment

 The deed of assignment is the document used to transfer the contracting party's rights.
 The parties may also choose to accomplish assignment via an assignment contract.
 In real estate, the deed of assignment often shows up in mortgage transactions.
 Mortgage lenders hold certain rights to property, notably the right to foreclose if the borrower fails to make payments.
-Lenders frequently wish to sell their rights in a piece of mortgaged property to, or purchase mortgage rights from, another lender.
-A mortgage lender uses a deed of assignment to "assign" its rights in the property to another lender.
+Lenders frequently wish to sell or purchase rights in a mortgaged property.
+The deed of assignment transfers or "assigns" the seller's rights in the property to another lender.

 Erika Johansen is a lifelong writer with a Master of Fine Arts from the Iowa Writers' Workshop and editorial experience in scholastic publication.
 She has written articles for various websites.